ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 docker_selenoid_1      /usr/bin/selenoid -conf /e ...
 Up      0.0.0.0:4444->4444/tcp
 ```

-- You can visit your portal on [http://yourmachinenameorIP:8080](http://localhost:8080)
+5. You can visit your portal on [http://yourmachinenameorIP:8080](http://localhost:8080)

-- To enable "Live-View" you need to add another Capability to your Selenium hub configuration:
+6. To enable "Live-View" you need to add another Custom Capability to your Selenium hub configuration:

-**enableVNC** with a boolean set to **true**
+**enableVNC** with boolean set to **true**

 ![](attachments/setup-local-selenoid-hub/enable_vnc.png)

-- After starting your test case you will your session in the portal:
+7. After starting your test case you can view your session in the portal:

 ![](attachments/setup-local-selenoid-hub/selenoidui1.png)

-- By clicking on your session, you will be able to see your live view:
+8. By clicking on your session, you will be able to see your live view:

 ![](attachments/setup-local-selenoid-hub/selenoidui2.png)

+Congratulations you have finished setting up a local selenoid hub.
+The next how-to is  [Use ATS in Combination with CI/CD](ats-and-ci-cd-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
+We advise you to follow the predefined structure.